A new type of non-topological bubbling solutions to a competitive Chern-Simons model: Introduction

-In \cite{CL}, we proved Theorem B via the Leray-Schauder degree theory.
+We proved Theorem B via the Leray-Schauder degree theory.
 To do this, we proved a uniform boundedness result for radial solutions satisfying \eqref{eq1-10} whenever $(\al_1, \al_2)\in S\cap\Om$.
 Then a natural question is {\it whether the set $S\cap \Om$ is the optimal range of $(\al_1, \al_2)$ for the existence of radial solutions satisfying \eqref{eq1-10}}.
-This question has not been settled yet (in this paper we will give {\it a negative answer} for the $\mathbf{B}_2$ case; see Remark \ref{remark1-2} below).
+This question has not been settled yet (Theorem \ref{th1-1} gives {\it a negative answer} for the $\mathcal{B}_2$ case; see Remark \ref{remark1-2} below).
 However, in the same paper \cite{CL}, we also proved the existence of partially bubbling solutions along some part of $\partial(S\cap \Om)$.
-Denote $B(0, R):=\{x\in \R^2\,|\, |x|<R\}$.